patrick-kidger/typst_pyimage/README.md

     This will extract and run all your Python code.
 In addition it will call either `typst compile your_file.typ` or `typst watch your_file.typ`.

     The resulting images are saved in the `.typst_pyimage` folder.

+## Notes

+It's common to have an initial block of code that is in common to all `#pyimage("...")` calls (such as import statements).
+These can be placed in a `#pyimageinit("...")` directive; any code here will be automatically prepended to all `#pyimage` invocations.

+Each `#pyimage("...")` block is executed as a fresh module, but with the same Python interpreter.
+This means that e.g. any global caches will be shared across all invocations.
+(Useful when using a library like JAX, which has a JIT compilation cache.)

 ## Limitations